aiml45234/resume_screening/README.md

 # Features

-- Intelligent Resume Screening: Utilizes advanced natural language processing with BERT algorithm to match resumes with job descriptions.
+- **Intelligent Resume Screening**: Utilizes advanced natural language processing with BERT algorithm to match resumes with job descriptions.
-- Multi-Resume Upload: Upload and analyze multiple resumes in one go.
+- **Multi-Resume Upload**: Upload and analyze multiple resumes in one go.
-- Customizable Settings: Adjust the number of resumes to return to suit your needs.
+- **Customizable Settings**: Adjust the number of resumes to return to suit your needs.
-- Downloadable CV's: Download matched cv's profile
+- **Downloadable CV's**: Download matched cv's profile